Kitchen work triangle

-The kitchen work triangle is a concept used to determine efficient kitchen layouts that are both aesthetically pleasing and functional.
+The areas of a kitchen work triangle is a concept used to determine efficient kitchen layouts that are both aesthetically pleasing and functional.
 The primary tasks in a home kitchen are carried out between the cook top, the sink and the refrigerator.
 These three points and the imaginary lines between them make up what kitchen experts call the work triangle.
 The idea is that when these three elements are close (but not too close) to one another, the kitchen will be easy and efficient to use, cutting down on wasted steps.

 There are exceptions to this rule.
-In single wall kitchens, it's geometrically impossible to achieve a true triangle, but efficiency can still be achieved through the configuration of the three items, and how far apart they are.
+In single-wall kitchens, it is geometrically impossible to achieve a true triangle, but efficiency can still be achieved through the configuration of the three items and how far apart they are.

 History

 Work on optimizing kitchen layouts was begun in the 1920s by Lillian Moller Gilbreth, an industrial psychologist and engineer, in partnership with the Brooklyn Borough Gas Company.
 Gilbreth's Kitchen Practical was unveiled in 1929 at a Women's Exposition based on Gilbreth's research on motion savings.
 Gilbreth referred to the L-shaped layout as "circular routing" which later came to be called the kitchen work triangle.
 A specific model was developed in the 1940s to address the efficiency of the kitchen space between the major work centers: Cooking (range), Preparation (sink/dishwasher) and Food Storage (refrigerator).
 It was designed to maximize the efficiency of a one-cook kitchen that stemmed from Taylorist principles that had to do with time-motion studies from around the turn of the century.
 The University of Illinois School of Architecture developed the work triangle to emphasize cost reduction by standardizing construction.
 This resulted in a variety of configurations.